Cutting Feedback in Misspecified Copula Models: Cutting Feedback for Misspecified Copulas

 \subsection{Simulation~1}

-A simulation study is conducted to compare the accuracy of the type 1 cut posterior to that of the conventional (i.e. uncut) posterior and IFM.
-A total of $S=500$ datasets, with sample size of $n \in \{100, 500, 1000\}$ observations, are generated from a bivariate copula model.
+A simulation study compares the accuracy of the type 1 cut posterior to that of the conventional (i.e. uncut) posterior and IFM.
+For each sample size $n \in \{100, 500, 1000\}$ a total of $S=500$ datasets are generated from a bivariate copula model.
 The marginal $f_1$ is a log-normal distribution, with mean and variance parameters $\mu=1$ and $\sigma^2=1$, while the marginal $f_2$ is a gamma distribution with shape and rate parameters $\alpha=7$ and $\beta=3$.
 A t-copula \citep{demarta2005} is used with Kendall's tau $\tau=0.7$ and unity degrees of freedom parameter.